-The incident command system allows the commander to use health and safety arrangements, including standard operational procedures tailored to the characteristics of an incident and the objectives of the incident plan.
+The incident command system allows the incident commander to use health and safety arrangements, including operational guidance and/or procedures tailored to the characteristics of an incident and the objectives of the incident plan.
 This helps to achieve a balance between risk and benefit.